-Section 7: Employee Promotion or Transfer (Administrative Faculty and Clerical/Hourly Staff)
+2.4.
+Employee Promotion or Transfer (Admin Faculty and Staff)

 Earlham is committed to promoting and/or transferring qualified internal candidates to fill position vacancies.
 Promotion is defined as movement from a position with a given classification level to another position with a higher classification level.
-Transfer is defined as movement from a position with a given classification level to another position with a given classification level.
+Transfer is defined as movement from a position with a given classification level to another position with an equal or lower classification level.